NASA-IMPACT/veda-config/docs/CONFIGURATION.md

 The `delta.config.js` file is an additional configuration file for delta.
 It is through this file that you specify how the Delta content can be found.

-This is done by giving a glob path to each one of the [content types](./CONTENT.md) (Thematic areas, Datasets, Discoveries).
+This is done by providing a glob path for each one of the [content types](./CONTENT.md).
+(Thematic areas, Datasets, Discoveries).
 The default configuration is:
 ```js
 thematics: './thematic/*.thematic.mdx'